LOI Definition: Letter of Intent in M&A

 An LOI is a letter from the buyer that states the broad terms of what a definitive agreement might look like, including the purchase price and form of consideration.
 (An LOI is usually, but not always, non-binding.)

-The purpose of the LOI is crystalize the discussions up to that point and to provide the seller with a clear articulation of what the buyer is prepared to offer.
+The purpose of the LOI is to crystallize the discussions up to that point and to provide the seller with a clear articulation of what the buyer is prepared to offer.